Deborah Brevoort: The Knock

-Brevoort's best-known opera is The Knock, written with Aleksandra Vrebalov.
+In 2023, Brevoort's next opera was The Knock, written with Aleksandra Vrebalov.
 Inspired by interviews conducted with military wives, the opera tells the story of a group of wives who go through a dramatic crisis that changes their lives.
 It was commissioned by Glimmerglass Festival.
-When Covid 19 forced the closure of the opera house, and the cancellation of the premiere, Glimmerglass filmed the opera as a live-action movie which premiered on Veteran's Day in 2021 and is now available on YouTube.
+When the COVID-19 pandemic forced the closure of the opera house, and the cancellation of the premiere, Glimmerglass filmed the opera as a live-action movie which premiered on Veteran's Day in 2021 and is now available on YouTube.
 Cincinnati Opera produced the stage premiere in 2023, in a critically acclaimed production directed by Alison Moritz who later staged it at Central City Opera in Colorado.

 Albert Nobbs

 Brevoort and composer Patrick Soluri were one of four teams commissioned to enter to the 2018 Dominic Pellicciotti competition for opera composition at the Crane School of Music in Potsdam NY.
 They wrote Albert Nobbs, a full-length opera based on the novella by George Moore.
-The opera tells the story of a female butler in 19^{th} century Ireland who hides her gender and lives and works as a man.
+The opera tells the story of a female butler in 19th century Ireland who hides her gender and lives and works as a man.
 It was a finalist for the award and presented in the Frontiers Festival at Ft.
 Worth Opera in 2019.

 Dinner 4 3

-When Covid 19 closed the opera houses, a coalition of ten opera companies launched The Decameron Opera Coalition, to create Tales from a Safe Distance', an on-line opera web series based on Boccaccio's The Decameron, a collection of 100 stories told during the Black Plague in the 14^{th} century.
+When COVID-19 closed the opera houses, a coalition of ten opera companies launched The Decameron Opera Coalition, to create Tales from a Safe Distance', an on-line opera web series based on Boccaccio's The Decameron, a collection of 100 stories told during the Black Plague in the 14th century.
 Brevoort and composer Michael Ching were commissioned by Fargo Moorhead Opera to write Dinner 4 3 for the series, an adaptation of "Day 5, Story 10" from Decameron.
-The series was named the "Best of 2020" by Opera Wire, received the Freddie Award for Excellence in Opera, and was included in the Library of Congress's Performing Arts Covid-19 Response Collection.
+The series was named the "Best of 2020" by Opera Wire, received the Freddie Award for Excellence in Opera, and was included in the Library of Congress's Performing Arts COVID-19 Response Collection.

 The Polar Bat and The Impresario

 Brevoort was commissioned by the Anchorage Opera to create new adaptations of two classic comic operas: Die Fledermaus by Johann Strauss, and The Impresario by Wolfgang Amadeus Mozart.
-The Polar Bat, transports Strauss's comic masterpiece from Vienna to Anchorage Alaska, where Hollywood Producers are holding auditions for the latest Alaskan Reality TV show.
+The Polar Bat transports Strauss's comic masterpiece from Vienna to Anchorage, Alaska, where Hollywood Producers are holding auditions for the latest Alaskan Reality TV show.
 It premiered at the Anchorage Opera in 2014, in a production that featured a dog sled team from the Iditarod.
 The Impresario, which premiered in 2015, placed Mozart in the role of the impresario as he fights to bring his new opera to the stage while balancing the demands of business and art.

 Personal life

-Brevoort is married to the actor Chuck Cooper.
+Brevoort is married to actor Chuck Cooper.